tglucksmann/buybitcoinworldwide.github.io/_wallets/bitcoin-wallet.md

 download_android_url: https://play.google.com/store/apps/details?id=de.schildbach.wallet
 contribute: bitcoin-wallet
 tags: android, mobile
-summary: Bitcoin Wallet, or “Schildbach Wallet”, was the first mobile Bitcoin wallet and has over 700,000 users in the Google Play Store and about 100,000 users in the BlackBerry AppWorld.
+summary: Bitcoin Wallet, or “Schildbach Wallet”, was the first mobile Bitcoin wallet.
+Bitcoin Wallet is more secure than most mobile Bitcoin wallets, because it connects directly to the Bitcoin network with SPV.
+Bitcoin Wallet has a simple interface and just the right amount of features, making it a great choice for beginners.
 weight: 7
 ---